Own a stairway to hell? Transform it into a stairway to heaven with our DIY guide to sanding stairs

 What kind of sander should I use for stairs?

-Read Homebuilding's guide to the best orbital sanders to find the right model of sander for your project.
+Read our guide to the best orbital sanders to find the right model of sander for your project.

 What grit sandpaper should I use for sanding stairs?

-Use rough grit such as 40 or 60 to remove old paint and level off blemishes.
-Then slowly use finer paper such as 100 grit for the smooth finish.
-Sanding pads are often more durable than normal sandpaper sheets so sanding pads may need to be even finer such as 120.
+When it comes to sandpaper grades for sanding stairs, use a rough grit, such as 40 or 60, to remove old paint and level off blemishes.
+Then, slowly use finer paper, such as 100 grit, for the smooth finish.
+Sanding pads are often more durable than normal sandpaper sheets, so sanding pads may need to be even finer, such as 120.

 What is the best paint to use on stairs?

-There are some specialist stair and floor paints and varnishes that are available at all good builders merchants and DIY stores, and these will need to be used for the hard wearing areas of staircases, such as the treads (going) and the hand rail.
-For the rest of the stairs you can use standard wood paint, but I would advise using a washable paint.
+There are specialist stair and floor paints and varnishes available at all good builders' merchants and DIY stores, which should be used for the hard-wearing areas of staircases, such as the treads and the handrail.

 Bring your dream home to life with expert advice, how to guides and design inspiration.
 Sign up for our newsletter and get two free tickets to a Homebuilding & Renovating Show near you.